A classic cake topper, cream cheese frosting is easy to make and tastes just heavenly. Even the plainest cake is elevated by cream cheese frosting!

 - Frost completely cooled cake.
 Frosted cake should be refrigerated.

-- If desired, make the frosting up to a day ahead and refrigerate.
+- Make Ahead: make the frosting up to a day ahead and refrigerate.
 Take the frosting out of the fridge an hour before you want to use it so it comes to room temperature.
 It will soften slightly and be easier to spread.
 Stir well before using.

-- Freezing Directions: Freeze extra cream cheese frosting in zip top bags, removing any extra air as you seal the bag.
+- To Freeze Frosting: Freeze extra cream cheese frosting in zip top freezer bags, removing any extra air as you seal the bag.
 Label the freezer bag and use the frosting within a month.
 Defrost the frosting overnight in the freezer.
 Snip a corner from the bag and pipe the frosting right from the bag onto cupcakes or cake.
-If the frosting separates slightly, remove it from the bag and stir or beat the frosting until it's creamy.
+If the frosting separates slightly, remove it from the bag and stir or beat the frosting until it’s creamy.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.